Riding Everest - RDA trip to Everest Base Camp

 Livi and Giles who make up part of the team, have volunteered with RDA since early 2016 and have witnessed the incredible physical and mental benefits riding provides those with disabilities as well as the barriers RDA breaks down and the supportive communities it builds.

-In the months leading up to the 12 day ascent to EBC, the trio will undertake a detailed training plan and many fundraising activities.
-To reach EBC, Max will ride a Nepalese horse with his team walking alongside.
+In the months leading up to the 15 day trip to Everest Base Camp, the trio will undertake a detailed training plan and many fundraising activities.
+To reach there Max will ride a Nepalese horse with his team walking alongside.
 We believe a climb of this nature is a world first with the challenges faced by Max likely to push his endurance, perseverance and stamina to the limit.